lostsoul63b/NFL2K5-Resurrected/README.md

   * Include player photos in Ros + Fran
 ---------
 ## MOD Team Credits
+We are excited to be releasing the initial build of this highly anticipated mod that we believe will be as legendary as NFL2K5 itself.
+We hope everyone enjoys playing 2K5 Football again!

-**Special thanks and much love to the entire mod team who collaborated and contributed their time to help bring this mod to life!**
+**Special thanks and much love** to the entire mod team who collaborated and contributed in helping bring this mod to life!
 * LostsouL
 * xflamexofxhopex
 * Xevan